SamTheSomebody/investment-property-assistant/README.md

 ## Additional Notes
 - Make sure PostgreSQL is running and accessible at the address specified in your `.env`.
 - For more details on project structure, contributing, or troubleshooting, see the code comments and future documentation updates.

+#Contributing
+- Todo